DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ## 421 1921    2          Hector Heusghem (BEL)    + 18' 36"

 We can already see that the information is missing for the years 1905 to 1912.
-So we will have to get rid of these years before continuing.
+Therefore, we will need to eliminate these years before proceeding.

 > **🚴 Tour trivia** Between 1905 and 1912, the Tour riders were ranked
 > by a point-based system instead of time, due to rampant cheating in